RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

-Q. How to list all the possible inputs for the --usecase parameter in the amdgpu-install script?
+Question: How to list all the possible inputs for the --usecase parameter in the amdgpu-install script?

 Ans: The following command lists all the possible options for –usecase